Skip to main content

 Supreme Court admission

 Despite the recognition of the claim’s admissibility, the special procedure case was unsuccessful when heard by the High Court.
-However, in July 2022, the Supreme Court admitted the Notice of Appeal in Cassation by Greenpeace for both challenges.
-This is a crucial and hopeful development as the Supreme Court only admits around 8% of cases that are submitted.
+The ordinary procedure case was also dismissed, with the High Court upholding the classified nature of the requested information.
+In July 2022, the Supreme Court admitted the Notice of Appeal in Cassation by Greenpeace for both challenges.
+This was a crucial and hopeful development as the Supreme Court only admits around 8% of cases that are submitted.

 The competence to grant licences for the export of arms and military equipment in Spain is vested in the Ministry of Industry, Commerce and Tourism who acts based on the opinions of an inter-ministerial body known as the JIMDDU.
 All decisions are subject to governmental authorisation.
 Law 53/2007, Articles 4, 6 and 11